Search

 7. Inventory Management

 By automating inventory cycle counts with computer vision, retail businesses can update their inventory system in real-time to develop an omnichannel retail experience.
-Moreover, it was also reported that shoppers experience out-of-stocks every 1 in 3 shopping trips, costing almost $1 billion in annual sales.
+Moreover, it was also reported that shoppers experience out-of-stock every 1 in 3 shopping trips, costing almost $1 billion in annual sales.

 8. Computer Vision AI-Based Loss Prevention